zacanger/niddesa/text/generated-translations/cullaniddesa/11-sinhala-amazon.md

 'Skills' is a certain mass of talent relics adept institutions ReferencesPaththana Skills, Sathipatana Skills.
-Lead Skillers, Direct Skills, Indiya Skills, Power Skills, Boarding Skills Skillers, fruitful adept, Nirvana adept, are of sight holiness or By Grade Holiness or Ash Resptive Consciousness, or by Consciousness The myth came unto him by wisdom or seeing or hearing, or by the thought of it.
+Lead Skillers, Direct Skills, Indiya Skills, Power Skills, Boarding Skills Skillers, fruitful adept, Nibbana adept, are of sight holiness or By Grade Holiness or Ash Resptive Consciousness, or by Consciousness The myth came unto him by wisdom or seeing or hearing, or by the thought of it.
 No, but not stated.